rabi3daoudd/T-shirt-Folder/README.md

 # T-Shirt Folding App

 This is a mobile application built using React Native and Expo.
-The app helps users keep track of the number of T-shirts they have folded and displays the current Bluetooth connection status.
+The app could be used as a remote controller for the automatic t-shirt folder and it also helps users keep track of the number of T-shirts they have folded and displays the current Bluetooth connection status.

 ## Features